Stockflare/blog/_posts/2014-10-15-wilde-mistakes.markdown

 "Experience is simply the name we give our mistakes."

-Investing is like many things in live, you can't really learn it by reading.
-Need to act, even if the results are painful.
+Investing is like many things in life, you can't really learn it by reading.
+Need to act, even if some of the results are painful.

 Do you have a favourite quote from a famous investor or stock market pundit?
 We'd love to hear it.